sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Acknowledgment Type - Names

-Names of entities being recognized.
-Typically the name of a person belonging to an organization.
+Names of entities being recognized is typically the name of a person belonging to an organization.
 Value type is string with 1 or more characters.

 Examples: